Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Currumbin Valley has one active public transport stop operating, serving a mix of bus routes.
+Currumbin Valley has one active public transport stop operating within it, serving a mix of bus routes.
 This stop is served by two individual routes that collectively offer 15 weekly passenger trips.
-Transport accessibility in the area is limited, with residents typically located 1635 meters from the nearest transport stop.
+The accessibility of this transport is rated as limited, with residents typically located 1635 meters from the nearest transport stop.
 As a primarily residential area, most residents commute outward, with car being the dominant mode at 94%.
 Vehicle ownership averages 2.2 per dwelling, which is above the regional average.
-According to the 2021 Census, some 24.5% of residents work from home, which may reflect COVID-19 conditions.
+According to the 2021 Census, some 24.5% of residents work from home, possibly due to COVID-19 conditions.

 Frequently Asked Questions - Transport